mendix/docs/content/en/docs/appstore/modules/data-widgets/data-grid-2.md

 ## 8 Configuration

 You can define an attribute to store the current configuration of the data grid.
 In this way, if you re-open your page then the current sorted columns, order, and hidden columns will remain the same as in the previous state.
-To set this option, you need to select a `String` attribute with `Unlimited` as its size as the attribute in the data grid **Personalization** tab in Studio Pro or **Configuration** in Studio.
+To set this option, you need to select a `String` attribute with `Unlimited` as its size as the attribute in the data grid **Personalization** tab in Studio Pro.

 {{% alert color="warning" %}}
 If the desired `String` attribute does not contain `Unlimited` in its size, the Data grid will not be able to save all the configurations as expected.